 Sales Conversion Rate

-Divide your company's total online sales volume by the number of visits to your online store to find this number.
+Divide the company’s total online sales volume by the number of visits to the online store to find this number.
 Many believe the sales conversion rate is the single most important ecommerce metric.

 Sales conversion rate = Total transactions / Total visits x 100